North Carolina vs. Wake Forest NCAA Football Odds, Plays and Insights | November 6, 2021

 Wake Forest Stats and Trends

-- Wake Forest has five wins against the spread in eight games this season.
+- In Wake Forest's eight games this season, it has five wins against the spread.

-- The Demon Deacons have been underdogs by 2.5 points or more once this season and covered the spread.
+- The Demon Deacons have been underdogs by 2.5 points or more once this year and covered the spread.

-- Wake Forest's games this year have hit the over on three of eight set point totals (37.5%).
+- Wake Forest has gone over the point total in 37.5% of its opportunities this year (three times over eight games with a set point total).

-- When Wake Forest records more than 30.8 points, it is 5-3 against the spread and 8-0 overall.
+- Wake Forest is 5-3 against the spread and 8-0 overall when the team scores more than 30.8 points.

-- When Wake Forest churns out over 397.0 yards, the team is 4-3 against the spread and 7-0 overall.
+- In games that Wake Forest amasses over 397.0 yards, the team is 4-3 against the spread and 7-0 overall.

-- The Demon Deacons have turned the ball over seven times, three fewer times than the Tar Heels have forced turnovers (10).
+- This year the Demon Deacons have seven turnovers, three fewer than the Tar Heels have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.